-The device is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller, specifically designed for Blood-Pressure Meter with audio playing applications.
+The BH45F68 is a Flash Memory 8-bit high performance RISC architecture microcontroller device that specifically designed for Glucose Meter applications.
 Offering users the convenience of Flash Memory multi-programming features, the device also includes a wide range of functions and features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.

-Analog features include a multi-channel 12-bit A/D converter, PGA and OPA functions.
+Analog features include a multi-channel 12-bit A/D converter, an 12-bit D/A converter and two internal operational amplifiers.
 Multiple and extremely flexible Timer Modules provide timing, pulse generation and PWM generation functions.
-Communication with the outside world is catered for by including fully integrated SPI, IC and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
-In addition, an internal LDO function provides various power options to the internal modules and external devices.
+Communication with the outside world is catered for by including fully integrated SPI, IC and UART interface functions, these popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.

-A full choice of external, internal high and low oscillators is provided including two fully integrated system oscillators which require no external components for their implementation.
-The ability to operate and switch dynamically between a range of operating modes using different clock sources gives users the ability to optimize microcontroller operation and minimize power consumption.
+A full choice of external and internal high and low oscillator functions are provided including fully integrated system oscillators which require no external components for their implementation.
+The ability to operate and switch dynamically between a range of operating modes using different clock sources gives users the ability to optimise microcontroller operation and minimise power consumption.